 Lenders don’t just look at your income and expenses – you will improve your chances of getting a mortgage if you are registered to vote at your current address.

 This can be a huge step in improving your application and is one of the ways that lenders check your identity and where you live.
 You can easily get on the electoral register at any time by doing it online or contacting your local council.

 The better your credit score, the easier it will be for you to get a mortgage application approved.
 You can get a free credit report from any of the three main credit agencies: Experian, Equifax, and TransUnion.

-Before you apply for a mortgage, it’s a good idea to carefully check your credit report – in some cases, records might have errors that could be bringing your score down more than it should be, which can harm your chances of being accepted for a mortgage.
+Before you apply for a mortgage, it’s a good idea to carefully check your credit report – in some cases, records might include errors that could be bringing your score down lower than it should be, which can harm your chances of being accepted for a mortgage.
 If you find any errors, then get in touch with the credit agency to correct them.

 If you do not have a very strong credit history, then it could take a while for you to rebuild it.
 Any incidents in the past where you have had issues with debt or missed bill payments could be a significant problem when it comes to applying for a mortgage.

 It is a good idea to set up direct debits for your regular bills to make sure that you avoid missing any future payments.
 And, take a look at your overall credit use; you may be able to pay off smaller debts or close down accounts and credit cards that you no longer need.

 On the other hand, if you have never taken out any credit, you may not have much, if anything, on your credit history.
 Lenders might be reluctant to offer you a mortgage in this situation since they do not have any evidence of how you have managed money in the past.
 If this is the case, consider getting a credit card and using it to pay for things that you would normally buy, such as petrol and food, and pay it in full every month.